Taritsyn/LibSassHost/src/LibSassHost.Native.win-x64/readme.txt

    DESCRIPTION
    ===========
-   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.6.1 for Windows (x64).
+   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.6.2 for Windows (x64).

    =============
    RELEASE NOTES
    =============
-   1. In the sass2scss library was fixed a error #36 “Regression in URL parsing”;
-   2. MSVC runtime was embedded into the native assembly.
-Now you do not need to install the Microsoft Visual C++ Redistributable for Visual Studio 2017.
+   Added support of the LibSass version 3.6.2.

    ============
    PROJECT SITE